loubnabnl/santacoder-finetuning/README.md

-# Fine-tuning SantaCoder on multiple programming languages 🌍
+# Fine-tuning SantaCoder for Code/Text Generation💻
-Fine-tune [SantaCoder](https://huggingface.co/bigcode/santacoder) on multiple programming languages for Code Generation using [The Stack](https://huggingface.co/bigcode/the-stack) dataset.
-SantaCoder is 1B parameters model pre-trained on Python, Java & JavaScript, we suggest fine-tuning on languages close to them, otherwise the model might not converge well.
+Fine-tune [SantaCoder](https://huggingface.co/bigcode/santacoder) on Code and Text Generation datasets.
+For example on new programming languages from [The Stack](https://huggingface.co/bigcode/the-stack) dataset, or on a code-to-text dataset like [GitHub-Jupyter](https://huggingface.co/datasets/codeparrot/github-jupyter-code-to-text).
+SantaCoder is a 1B parameters model pre-trained on Python, Java & JavaScript, we suggest fine-tuning on programming languages close to them, otherwise, the model might not converge well.

 ## Setup & Fine-Tuning with The Stack

-We provide code to fine-tune the pre-trained [SantaCoder](https://huggingface.co/bigcode/santacoder) model on one of the languages of [The Stack](https://huggingface.co/bigcode/the-stack) dataset (after [near-deduplication](https://huggingface.co/datasets/bigcode/the-stack-dedup)).
-The code can be adapted to fine-tune on other code datasets.
-Check this [repository](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main/finetuning) for fine-tuning models on some code tasks.
-You can also find other resources in [CodeParrot repository](https://github.com/huggingface/transformers/tree/main/examples/research_projects/codeparrot), such as training code models with `accelerate` and [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
+We provide code to fine-tune the pre-trained [SantaCoder](https://huggingface.co/bigcode/santacoder) model on code/text datasets such as [The Stack](https://huggingface.co/bigcode/the-stack) dataset.
+Check this [repository](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main/finetuning) for fine-tuning models on other code tasks such as code classification.

-You can use the `run_stack.py` script to run the fine-tuning on a local machine, it allows you to launch training using the command line and launch training on multiple GPUs.
+You can use the `train.py` script to run the fine-tuning on a local machine, it allows you to launch training using the command line and launch training on multiple GPUs.

-1. To begin with, we should clone the repository locally, install all the required packages and log to HuggingFace Hub and Weight & Biases.
+1. To begin with, we should clone the repository locally, install all the required packages and log into HuggingFace Hub and Weight & Biases.

 First, you can clone this repo with: